LLNL/units/docs/installation/cmake_variables.rst

 CMake Targets
 --------------

-If you are using the library as a submodule or importing the package there are a couple targets that can be used depending on the build
+If you are using the library as a submodule or importing the package there are a couple targets that can be used depending on the build.
+NOTE:  these can be changed using `UNITS_CMAKE_PROJECT_NAME`.

 -  `units::units`  will be set to the library being built, either the shared, static, or object
 -  `units::header_only` is a target for the headers if `UNITS_HEADER_ONLY` CMake variable is set, then only this target is generated.
 This target is always created.